-Sharad Poornima is an important occasion of worship for the members of the Hindu community.
-It is basically a harvest festival that is celebrated on the full moon day in the lunar month of Ashwin.
+Sharad Purnima, an important day in Hinduism, is basically a harvest festival that is celebrated on the full moon day in the lunar month of Ashwin.
 It usually falls during the months of September or October according to the Gregorian calendar.
-This year, Sharad Poornima falls on the 5th of October.
+This year, Sharad Poornima falls on October 23, 2018.

-Sharad Poornima is known by many names like Navanna Poornima, Kaumudi Poornima and Kojagiri Poornima.
+Sharad Purnima is known by many names like Navanna Purnima, Kaumudi Purnima and Kojagiri Purnima.
 The people of various parts of the country worship different deities as per their popularity in the region.
-Kojagari vrata is kept in honour of the Goddess Lakshmi.
+Kojagari vrata is observed in the honour of Goddess Lakshmi.
 Lord Indra who is the king of gods and the bringer of rains is also worshipped on this day.
-Lord Shiva, his consort Goddess Parvati are honoured on this day too.
+Lord Shiva and his consort Goddess Parvati are honoured on this day too.

-On this auspicious occasion, let us learn about the interesting facts and legends related to Sharad Poornima.
+On this auspicious occasion, let us learn about the interesting facts and legends of Sharad Purnima.
 Read on to know more.

 The Meaning Of Kojagiri